postmanlabs/labs-docs/v6/postman/sending_api_requests/capturing_http_requests.md

 [![request capture interceptor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-postman-proxy-history-sidebar.jpg)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-postman-proxy-history-sidebar.jpg)

-You can your request to the **History**, add additional filters to the URL and even filter the requests for specific methods.
-The following example illustrates this:
+You can save your request to **History**, add additional filters to the URL and even filter the requests for specific methods.